William de Wiveleslie Abney: Life and career

 Abney investigated the blackening of a negative to incidental light.
 In 1874, Abney developed a dry photographic emulsion, which replaced "wet" emulsions.
 He used this emulsion in an Egyptian expedition to photograph the transit of Venus across the sun.
 In 1880, he introduced hydroquinone.
 Abney also introduced new and useful types of photographic paper, including in 1882 a formula for gelatin silver chloride paper.
 He was elected a Fellow of the Royal Society in 1876.

 Abney conducted early research into the field of spectroscopy, developing a red-sensitive emulsion which was used for the infrared spectra of organic molecules.
 He was also a pioneer in photographing the infrared solar spectrum (1887), as well as researching sunlight in the medium of the atmosphere.

 In 1893 he inherited Meashan Hall from a rich aunt.

 He became assistant secretary to the Board of Education in 1899 and advisor to that body in 1903.
 In 1900 he was Director of the Science and Art Department.
+He was knighted in the same year.
 He sold his father's estate, most of which went for housing in the St Luke's Parish of Derby, but retained 11 acres until 1913 when they were purchased by the Council to become the site of Rykneld Secondary Modern School and Rykneld recreation ground.

-Abney invented the "Abney level", a combined clinometer and spirit level, used by surveyors to measure slopes and angles.
-He was responsible for the "Abney mounting" of a concave grating spectrograph in which the photographic plate was fixed and the entry slit moved to accommodate different regions of the spectrum.

 He died on 3 December 1920 in Folkestone, England.
 He is buried in the churchyard of Holy Trinity Church in Folkestone.